Quick Answer

 Google PM interviews are not about perfection, but demonstrating calibrated judgment.
 Prepare to defend trade-offs, not just features.
 Success hinges on showcasing a deep understanding of Google's business and technical ecosystem.
-Judgment: 60% of candidates fail due to insufficient depth in one key area.
+Judgment: many candidates fail due to insufficient depth in one key area.

 How Do I Prepare for Google's Unique PM Interview Style?